VCauthon/Summary-Docker/src/docs/5-images.md

 Once we have generated our repository we can go back to our original task, i.e. public cowsay image.
 To do this we need to log in to Docker Hub via `docker login`.

-> NOTE: When executing this command, we will be shown the instructions to be able to log in.
+> __NOTE__: When executing this command, we will be shown the instructions to be able to log in.

 Once logged in we must include a new tag on our existing image (in case it is not displayed with the `docker images` command, go back to cowsay's [exercise](../exercises/0-the-first-image/README.md) to recreate it).